alteryx/autonormalize/README.md

 ```shell
 make_entityset(df, dependencies, name=None, time_index=None):
 ```
 Creates a normalized EntitySet from dataframe based on the dependencies given.
+Keys are chosen in the same fashion as for `normalize_dataframe`and a new index will be created if any key has more than a single attribute.

 Returns: